Learn to Hunt

 Brushy Creek is a great place for picnics and large gatherings.
 Picnic areas are located around the park.
 They offer tables and fire grills.
-Two open shelters can be reserved online through the park reservation system.
+Three open shelters and 4 beaech cabanas can be reserved online through the park reservation system.

-The South Equine campground has a modern shower and restroom with 92 sites including electric, non-electric sites, and full water and sewer hookup sites with the same amenities as the north campground.
+The South Equine campground has a modern shower and restroom with sites including electric, non-electric sites, and full water and sewer hookup sites with the same amenities as the north campground.
 Advance campsite reservations can be reserved online through the park reservation system.
-Half of the campsites are still available on a first-come, first-serve basis.
+One fourth of the campsites are still available on a first-come, first-serve basis.

 Horses are not to be hitched or tied to trees, shrubs or park facilities in a manner that will cause injury or damage to the plant or facility.
 Animals may be hitched to trailers for short periods of time for grooming and saddling.
 Animals must be stabled inside a trailer, at a hitch rail or in stalls or corrals if provided.
 Portable stall/pens or electric fences are not allowed.

-A non-equestrian campground has 47 sites including electric sites, and some with full water and sewer hookups.
+A non-equestrian campground has sites, including some with electric sites, and some with full water and sewer hookups.
 This location makes the campground very inviting to those using the nearby boat ramp and beach.
 Non equestrian campers are also welcome to use any of the equestrian campgrounds, but are required to pay the equestrian campsite fee.
-66% of these campsites can be reserved online through the park reservation system.
+75% of these campsites can be reserved online through the park reservation system.
 The rest of the campsites are available on a first come/first serve basis.

 Equestrian Day Use Staging Area

 Currently there are two day-use staging areas, one adjacent to North Equine campground and one in the southern portion, near the South Equine campground.
 Day users are encouraged to use these areas at no charge for the day.
 Facilities include pit latrine restrooms.